coleworld-q/number-classification-api/readme.md

 ## License

-This project is open-source and licensed under the MIT License.
+This project is open-source and licensed under the MIT License